angular/angular/aio/content/tutorial/toh-pt6.md

 `HttpClient` is Angular's mechanism for communicating with a remote server over HTTP.

-Make `HttpClient` available everywhere in the app in two steps.
+Make `HttpClient` available everywhere in the application in two steps.
 First, add it to the root `AppModule` by importing it:

 <code-example path="toh-pt6/src/app/app.module.ts" region="import-http-client" header="src/app/app.module.ts (HttpClientModule import)">
 </code-example>